Publications for Young Writers

 An online resource dedicated to raising awareness of world science using fiction for the classroom, topics for debate, blog discussions, Earth Science Challenges for the middle and high school classroom.
 IES accepts submissions of fiction and non-fiction articles.

-Publishing articles, fiction, essay, poetry, interviews, photography and artwork in a "safe online forum where girls share ideas an how it applies to their lives."
+Publishing articles, fiction, essay, poetry, interviews, photography, and artwork in a "safe online forum where girls share ideas and how it applies to their lives."

 "Cornerstone [previously called "The Children's Corner"] accepts submissions of previously unpublished poetry from students in grades K-12.
 Seeks writing that looks for fresh ways to recreate scenes and feelings.
 Honest emotion and original imagery are more important to a poem than rhyming and big topics—such as life, moralizing, and other abstractions.
 Parental signature must accompany submissions.

-The online literary and art journal published by Antioch University MFA program, which is devoted to the education of literary artists, community engagement, and the pursuit of social, economic, and environmental justice.
-Includes a section in each issue: Wrting for Young People (13+).
+The online literary and art journal published by Antioch University MFA program is devoted to the education of literary artists, community engagement, and the pursuit of social, economic, and environmental justice.
+Includes a section in each issue: Writing for Young People (13+).
 Note: These are generally written by adults for young readers, but young writers may also submit to the publication.

-A quarterly publication, presents writing and art created by children in the elementary school grades in a magazine of quality four-color printing and graphic display.
+This quarterly publication presents writing and art created by children in the elementary school grades in a magazine of quality four-color printing and graphic display.

 An international student-led literary magazine and organization "dedicated to creating a space for storytellers and raising awareness for issues that matter."
-Contributors include an internatinal member team of writers, editors, designers, developers and managers.
+Contributors include an international member team of writers, editors, designers, developers, and managers.